Convex MPC Whole Body Control RL Policy 2026

 Full stack integration.

-The MPC solves a convex QP over a finite horizon using single rigid-body dynamics.
-It outputs optimal contact forces for each stance leg.
-Those forces get mapped to joint torques by the whole-body controller through Jacobian transposes, then combined with gravity compensation and joint-level PD feedback.
+The MPC solves a convex QP over a finite horizon using single rigid body dynamics.
+It outputs contact forces for each stance leg.
+The whole body controller maps those forces to joint torques through Jacobian transposes, then adds gravity compensation and joint level PD feedback.

-The swing leg controller uses 6D operational-space impedance control to track foot trajectories generated by a Raibert heuristic footstep planner.
-The gait scheduler coordinates which legs are in stance and which are in swing at any given moment.
+The swing leg controller uses 6D operational space impedance control to track foot trajectories from a Raibert heuristic footstep planner.
+The gait scheduler decides which legs are in stance and which are in swing at each moment.

 16Hz